 There is a two-tiered approach, one that focuses on the technical/software side and one that is more about the functional side of the migration.
 Both are important steps and most customers are involved in both approaches.

-We recommend firstly moving your system to S/4HANA from a technical and software perspective.
+We recommend firstly moving your system to SAP S/4HANA from a technical and software perspective.
 Once this is achieved we can delve deeper into the more functional improvements that need to be made to get the most out of the system.

 This gradual approach is popular and enables you to build your foundations, control the risk and manage your business processes because you will need to worry initially much less about change management issues with your end users.
 It also works well with global organisations that have different systems operating across multiple countries.